stefanos1316/my_curriculum_vitae/markdown/index.md

 Technical Experience
 --------------------
 *Back-End*
-:   BASH, JavaScript (NodeJS), Java, Python, C, and C++
+:   BASH (Often automating cumbersome and time consuming tasks) :   NodeJS (Fan of KOA, prefer Mocha-Chai, like to use Native Addons for performance) :   Java (First real love, was teaching at University) :   Python (No need to read tutorials, feeling confy to code anytime) :   C (First ever learned, in love with Makefiles and its performance) :   C++ (Second to learn after C, but as soon I learned Java forgot about it) :   MongoDB (Queries, Aggregations, and Optimizations)

 *DevOps*
-:   GitHub (Travis CI, Coveralls, maven-plugins, GitHub-pages) :   GitLab (CI/CD, deployment on Google App Engine)
-:   Firebase (Hosting and Cloud Functions)
-:   Docker (containers creation)
-:   Bitrise (CI/CD for Android, iOS, and Cordova)
-:   Ansible (because too lazy to do doggy work)
-:   NodeJS (KOA, Mocha-Chai, Cypress, Native Addons)
-:   Java (Code Quality Check, maven-docker, JDBC, Reports, JUnit, JNI) :   Python (Pandas framework, Unit test, matplotlib, seaborn) :   MongoDB (Queries, Aggregations, and Optimizations)
+:   Continuous Integration and Deployment (Big fan Travis CI and GitLab CI) :   Code Quality (Coveralls, maven-plugins, Style-Checkers, and Reports) :   Hosting (Firbase, Docker, Google App Engine, and lover of Cloud Functions) :   Mobile CI/CD (Bitrise supporter for Cordova and slightly Flutter user) :   Configuration Management (Ansible because it uses YAML)

 *Projects*